videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-video-tracks.md

   - type: `String`
   - required: `false`
   - Allowed values : `front` | `environment`
-  - It will specifiy whether to use fron or back camera for the video track.
+  - It will specifiy whether to use front or back camera for the video track.

 - **optimizationMode**